These Oreo Truffles are one of my favorite recipes of all time!

 The first time I made these Oreo Truffles was for the Super Bowl last year.
 I thought I could skip the step where you freeze the balls and started dipping immediately and I ended up with saggy balls.

 This time around I didn’t skip that step and they were perfect.

 They are so good with Nutter Butters in the middle too instead of Oreos.
 Watch out.
 These may be the fastest way possible to consume calories.
 Especially when I can pop these like popcorn.

 - 1 package 18 oz.
 Oreo cookies (or Nutter Butters), crushed into fine pieces

 - 1 8- oz. package cream cheese softened

-- Milk Chocolate for dipping (I like to use the Baker's melting chocolate that comes in a little tub in the baking aisle.)
+- Milk Chocolate or white Almond Bark for dipping I like to use the Baker's melting chocolate that comes in a little tub in the baking aisle.

 The easiest way to do this is throw the Oreos in a food processor until crumbs then add the cream cheese until combined.
 If you don't have a food processor you can crush your Oreos in a Ziploc bag and then add the cream cheese to the bag and blend it with your hands.

 Roll into 1-inch balls and place on baking sheet or tray.
 Freeze until firm, about 30-60 minutes.
 Do not skip this step!
 Using a fork, dip Oreo balls into melted chocolate coating, tapping fork on the side to get excess off, and place onto waxed paper to harden (mine's soft in the picture because it was so hot outside).
 You may have to dip them in batches keeping the others in the freezer so that the balls stay firm.